-Having enjoyed a well earned lovely break over the summer, we are looking forward to presenting our Autumn Show, starting Friday 4th October.
+Having enjoyed a well earned lovely break over the summer, we are now delighted to present our Autumn Show.

 As always, this show has been carefully curated by Sarah, who has put together a selection of her favourite pieces with fantastic work from both old gallery favourites and artists who are new to the gallery.
 The result is a superb collection of eclectic artwork ranging from the serene sleeping figures of painter Sally Gatie through to the pure abstraction of Helen Booth's mesmerising canvases.